See inside the iconic Royal Albert Hall, which was opened by Queen Victoria in 1871 and named after her late husband, Prince Albert.

 The Royal Albert Hall is one of the most famous music and concert venues in the world.
 Soak up the atmosphere, the interior and the amazing acoustics at one of more than 360 events a year, including classical music, jazz, world music, circus, rock, pop, opera, dance, comedy and tennis.

 Every summer, the Royal Albert Hall hosts the famous BBC Proms series of classical music concerts.
+The eight weeks of concerts culminate in the famous Last Night performances.

 What else is there to do at the Royal Albert Hall?